dehcanuto/shipeezi-technical-test/README.md

 ### 3. Run project

 Both projects can be started from the root folder of project.
+Recommended using a terminal for each project.

 #### 3.1 Run Frontend: